 It can also include any share of assets that the deceased person owned jointly.

 Who pays Inheritance Tax?
 IHT Expert Tax and Estate Planning Advice

 Inheritance Tax applies to individuals, meaning that a husband and wife or civil partners must look at their own situations separately.
-However, concessions were made in October 2007 where a deceased partner's unused tax free allowance can carried over the partner on death.
+However, concessions were made October 2007 where a deceased partner's unused tax free allowance can be carried over to the partner on death.

 UK Resident Only or if you live outside the UK but have Assets In UK

 Individuals domiciled outside the United Kingdom i.e. not your permanent home, or the place you expect to return to, are subject to Inheritance Tax in respect of assets situated in the United Kingdom only such as a house, whether resident in the United Kingdom or not.